 Did you know that with over 90 trillion bacteria cells in our bodies we have more bacteria than human cells?
-This is something that is strange to think about but can have more impact on our health that we could have imagined.
+This is something that is strange to think about but can have more impact on our health than we could have imagined.

 What’s interesting is that while studying the gut microbiome, we’ve discovered that children with autism and their first-degree relatives have different gut bacteria than their peers.
-With this discovery, there as been a theory developing called the autism gut bacteria theory.
+With this discovery, there has been a theory developing called the autism gut bacteria theory.